Robert F. Wagner: Personal life and death

 Wagner was raised as a Lutheran, but he became a Methodist in his college years and taught Sunday school; he converted to Roman Catholicism in 1946.

 In 1908, Wagner married Margaret Marie McTague.
 She died in 1919.
-They had one son, Robert F. Wagner Jr.

-In 1927, he received the first honorary citizenship of Nastaetten, his town of birth.

-In the 1930s, Wagner dated the communist journalist Marguerite Young.
+They had one son, Robert F. Wagner Jr who later served as Mayor of New York City from 1954 to 1965.
+Later in the 1930s, Wagner dated the communist journalist Marguerite Young.

-He died on May 4, 1953, in New York City, and was interred in Calvary Cemetery, Queens.
+In 1927, he received the first honorary citizenship of Nastätten, his town of birth.
+Wagner died on May 4, 1953, in New York City, and was interred in Calvary Cemetery, Queens.

 Legacy

-His son Robert F. Wagner Jr. was Mayor of New York City from 1954 to 1965.
-His grandson, Robert (Bobby) Ferdinand Wagner III, was a Deputy Mayor, Director Urban Planning Commission and President of the New York City Board of Education in the 80s and 90s.

 On September 14, 2004, a portrait of Wagner, along with one of Senator Arthur H. Vandenberg, was unveiled in the Senate Reception Room.
 The new portraits joined a group of distinguished former senators, including Henry Clay, Daniel Webster, John C. Calhoun, Robert M. La Follette, and Robert A. Taft.
 Portraits of this group of senators, known as the "Famous Five", were unveiled on March 12, 1959.

+His grandson, Robert (Bobby) Ferdinand Wagner III, was a Deputy Mayor, Director Urban Planning Commission and President of the New York City Board of Education in the 80s and 90s.

-The public middle school located at 220 East 76th Street in New York City is named after him.
+Robert F. Wagner Middle School located at 220 East 76th Street in New York City is named after him.

 The former Wagner Hall on the campus of the City College of New York is named for him.